gracechang/Multidimensional_Optimizers_MATLAB/README.md

 These were written for part of a homework for one of my classes (CPNS 31100).
 I thought that saving these particular algorithms would be interesting/helpful.

 Because this was written originally for a class, the algorithms were written with a function in mind.
-Please look at the .pdf for more information.
+Please look at `math_details.pdf` for more information.

 ## Algorithms Written
 [Newton's Method in Optimization](http://en.wikipedia.org/wiki/Newton%27s_method_in_optimization) (`newton.m`)